10up/block-components/components/field-validation/readme.md

 ### Prop: Validate

 `<FieldValidation>` can provide more extensive validation tests, `validate` accepts an array of tests.
-Each test entry is an array containing a callback function and messaging.
+Each test entry is an array containing a callback function and response.

 ```js
 import { FieldValidation } from '@10up/block-components';